Vaguery/gptp2015/markdown/manuscript.md

-# Pickering's "Mangle of Practice"
+# Why

+More than a decade ago, Rick Riolo, Bill Worzel and I were working on a consulting project together that involved evolutionary algorithms and genetic programming.
+As we were chatting one day, Bill asked Rick what he'd most like to see as part of the research program of GP "moving forward".
+Rick's answer informs this contribution, as well as much of my work since.

+As I recall, he said he'd like to better understand the "symptoms" we often see when we run an evolutionary search process: premature convergence, failure to improve, the sense when we look at results or ongoing runs that the many parameters _just aren't quite right_.
+Years later, I take this not only to mean that a benchmarking catalog listing conditions in which search operator $$X$$ under contingency $$Y$$ tends to produce outcome $$Z$$ might be helpful, but also that _the symptoms themselves_ are poorly understood.

+The "field" of GP has grown quite a bit in the intervening 15 years.
+All of us who follow it closely can see the expanding front of new methodologies and techniques---the ones we discuss in our little workshop, and also the newsworthy and admirable public successes.
+But those advances bring an accompanying dilution of the scope of the theoretical warrants we use to justify them.
+Each example of "practice" seems to pose unique domain-specific quirks, each implementation makes numerous contingent (and often arbitrary) design and architectural choices, and even the ontological foundations of "individual", "fitness", "behavior" and "population" start to get sloppy around the edges whenever we actually look at What People Actually Do.

+The lack of interest in GP among statisticians, planners, designers and mathematical programming aficionados is not just a matter of disciplinary boundary-setting.
+I imagine much of the skepticism arises from our own inability to say what's happening in a GP run (_even when we look_), let alone why, or what to do in response.
+We have learned that _more CPU time_ can get us past the stage of "not working", but I argue that we have not been able to satisfactorily explain _why_ for any reasonable and interesting example.

+I also argue that this is not the _fault_ of GP.
+Rather it's the source of GP's long-term survivability as an approach to scientific and engineering projects.
+In making this argument, I'm forced to stray into philosophical territory before coming back to build a concrete example.
+But along that wandering path there are several points where we can productively address Rick's concerns.

+# How we treat GP (and how it treats us in turn)

-Genetic Programming (and the broader body of work to which it belongs, which I prefer to call "generative processing", also abbreviated "GP") embodies a very particular _stance_ towards the scientific and engineering work of modeling, design, analysis and---least of all---optimization.
+Genetic Programming (and the broader body of work to which it belongs, which I prefer to call "generative processing" and also abbreviate as "GP") embodies a very particular _stance_ towards the scientific and engineering work of modeling, design, analysis and---though least of all---optimization.
 A case could be made that the resistance we have all recounted towards GP from the technical and lay audience has little to do with the technical results so amply demonstrated over the last quarter-century, but rather from discomfort among that audience in GP's particular "way of working" on problems.
 There is a tacit assumption, even among GP theorists and practitioners, that science and engineering are "rigorous", or even successful, only when they proceed through ordered phases of

 1. conceptualization, the "vision thing"
 2. planning